 - International Development Research Centre (IDRC)

 - United Nations Human Rights Commission (UNHCR)

 Many EURUS students also continue on to doctoral programs in political science, history, economics, and other disciplines.
 EURUS graduates have received funding to study worldwide, including Columbia University, the University of Illinois, Michigan State University, and the Central European University.
 Some EURUS graduates combine their regional specialization with other degrees such as an MBA or LLB, in order to create a more specialized niche for themselves in the labour market.

 Students enrolled in the EURUS MA program may simultaneously complete a graduate Diploma in European Integration Studies to receive a supplementary qualification upon graduation.
 Application to the diploma is made after acceptance to the MA program.
 This diploma program is also open to students in other graduate program at Carleton University.

-Students also have the opportunity to publish in the Review of European and Russian Affairs (RERA), an online academic journal that promotes research articles and literature reviews related to the European Union or former Soviet Union states.
-RERA is housed in the Centre of European Studies at Carleton, a EURUS-associated research unit.
+Students also have the opportunity to publish in the Canadian Journal of European and Russian Studies (CJERS), an online academic journal that promotes research articles and literature reviews related to the European Union or former Soviet Union states.
+CJERS is housed in the Centre of European Studies at Carleton, a EURUS-associated research unit.

 You can find more information on the following topics at the links below and find formal regulations for the program in the Graduate Calendar.